cortex-js/compute-engine/src/docs/reference-linear-algebra.md

 For example, a grayscale image can be represented by a matrix of grayscale values.
 But a color image is represented by a rank 3 tensor, an array of RGB triplets.
-Tensors are represented as nested lists.
+Tensors are also represented as nested lists.

-The Compute Engine provides a number of functions for working with matrices and tensors.
+The Compute Engine provides a number of functions for working with matrices.

-### Representing Vectors, Matrices and Tensors
+### Representing Matrices

-Vectors, matrices and tensors are represented as lists of lists, that is expressions with the head `List`.
+Vectors (row vectors) are represented as lists, that is an expression with the head `List`.

+Matrixes are represented as lists of lists.

+Tensors (multi-dimensional matrixes) are represented as nested lists.

+Tensors are represented internally using an optimized format that is more efficient than nested lists.
+Because of this, some operations on tensors such as `Reshape` and `Transpose` can be done in O(1) time. {.notice--info}

 `Vector` is a convenience function that interprets a list of elements as a column vector.